biocore/empress/README.md

 # Introduction

-Empress is a fast and scalable [phylogenetic tree](https://en.wikipedia.org/wiki/Phylogenetic_tree) viewer that lets you interactively explore the hierarchical relationships between features in your dataset.
+Empress is a fast and scalable [phylogenetic tree](https://en.wikipedia.org/wiki/Phylogenetic_tree) viewer that helps interactively explore the hierarchical relationships between features in a dataset.
 While historically these features often represented evolutionary relationships of species in community surveys, and are characterized by their phylogeny or genetic similarity/differences, you can in fact view any type of information with hierarchical organization.
 For example, you can view trees of [amplicon sequence variants (ASVs)](https://en.wikipedia.org/wiki/Amplicon_sequence_variant), or metabolite trees of LC-MS data using [q2-qemistree](https://github.com/biocore/q2-qemistree) ([ref](https://www.biorxiv.org/content/10.1101/2020.05.04.077636v1)).

 # Installation